kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	1.1 The application is on the shopping mode screen.

-	1.2 The user touches the "X" button.
+	1.2 The customer touches the "X" button.

 	1.3 The application closes.